mizarc/spacecat-discord-bot/README.md

 ## Inviting Bot to Server
-Simply insert this link into your web browser and replace the placeholder with the client ID from your discord application.
+Simply insert this link into your web browser and replace the placeholder with the **Client ID** from your discord application page.

 https://discordapp.com/oauth2/authorize?client_id=PLACEHOLDER&scope=bot

-You are able to invite the bot to any server you have admistrator permissions in.
+The bot can be invited to servers you have admistrator permissions in.

 ## Running

-Just run the `spacecat.py` script using python and insert your bot's API key.
+### Windows
+Open the terminal to the software root folder and type `spacecat.py`.

+### MacOS & Linux
+Open the terminal to the software root folder and run the software as a script `./spacecat.py`.

+Alternatively, python can be called directly using `python3 spacecat.py` or any other alternative alias